 We love to worship in both traditional and non-traditional ways.
 We are relaxed but also appreciate the formality of ritual and sacrament.

-Acoustic Sundays-At least once a month we have an acoustic guitar service where we blend secular popular songs and modern hymns that are easy to sing.
+On the third Sunday of the month we have an acoustic guitar service where we blend secular popular songs and modern hymns that are easy to sing.

 Children in Worship and Sunday School